 \subsection{Design}

-In this section, we design an attack by an aggregation server to demonstrate that the index information in the gradients is sufficient to cause a privacy leakage in the training data.
-We assume sparsified gradient setting by top-$k$ sparsification \cite{shi2019convergence, lin2018dgc, sahu2021rethinking}.
-The attacker is based on the assumptions described in Section \ref{sec:problem_scenario}.
-The proposed attacks can be used to (1) raise awareness of the security/privacy risk of FL on TEE, which is a missing part in related works \cite{flatee2021, mo2021ppfl, 10.1145/3477114.3488765, zhang2021citadel}, and (2) serve as an evaluation framework to assess the effectiveness of the defense methods.
+In this section, we design a server-side attack to demonstrate that privacy leakage of the training data can occur based on the index information in the gradients.
+We assume a sparsified gradient based on top-$k$ \cite{shi2019convergence, lin2018dgc, sahu2021rethinking}.
+The attacker is assumed to satisfy the assumptions listed in Section \ref{sec:problem_scenario}.
+The proposed attacks can be used to raise awareness of the security/privacy risks of FL on TEE, which have not been reported in related works \cite{flatee2021, mo2021ppfl, 10.1145/3477114.3488765, zhang2021citadel}, and also serve as an evaluation framework for defenses.

-The goal of the attack is to infer the target client's sensitive label information of the training data.
-For example, when training federated learning on medical image data such as image data on breast cancer, the label of cancer or not is very sensitive, and participants may not want to reveal that information.
-We can see a similar attack goal in \cite{wainakh2022user}.
-The overview of our designed attack is based on the intuition that the top-$k$ indices of the locally converged model parameters correlate with the labels of the local training data.
-This is consistent with the general idea of machine learning that labels and features are correlated.
-We train a classifier that takes the observed index information as input and the sensitive label set as output by supervised learning with public datasets.
-Access to such public datasets is justified, for example, by the need for model validation as described in Section \ref{sec:problem_scenario}.
-We design two basic methods; the Jaccard similarity-based nearest neighbor approach (\textsc{Jac}) and neural networks (\textsc{NN}).
-The detailed algorithms are shown in Algorithm \ref{alg:attack_on_index}.
-An overview of the methods is as follows: \begin{enumerate} \item First, the server has to prepare the test data $X_l$ with label $l$ for all $l \in L$, where $L$ is all possible labels.
+The goal of the attack is to infer the target client's sensitive label information based on the training data.
+For example, when training FL on medical image data, such as image data on breast cancer, the label of the cancer is very sensitive, and participants may not want to reveal this information.
+A similar attack goal was considered in \cite{wainakh2022user, fu2022label}.
+Our designed attack is based on the intuition that the top-$k$ indices of the locally converged model parameters are correlated with the labels of the local training data.
+We train a classifier that accepts the observed index information as the input by supervised learning using a public test dataset and the output is the sensitive label set.
+Access to the dataset is justified, for example, by the need for model validation, as described in Section \ref{sec:problem_scenario} and in previous studies on inference attacks \cite{wang2019beyond, hu2022federated}.
+We design two basic methods---the Jaccard similarity-based nearest neighbor approach (\textsc{Jac}) and a neural network (\textsc{NN}).
+The detailed algorithm is presented in Algorithm \ref{alg:attack_on_index}.
+An overview of these methods is provided below: \begin{enumerate} \item First, the server prepares the test data $X_l$ with label $l$ for all $l \in L$, where $L$ denotes the set of all possible labels.

-\item In each round $t$ $(\in T)$, an untrusted server observes the memory access patterns through side channels, obtains the index information of the top-$k$ gradient indices $\mathbf{index}[i,t]$ for each user $i$, and stores it (Lines 4-8).
+\item In each round $t$ $(\in T)$, an untrusted server observes the memory access patterns through side-channels, obtains the index information of the top-$k$ gradient indices $\mathbf{index}[i,t]$ for each user $i$, and stores it (lines 4--8).